4Ax-Technologies/capture_device1/Network model.md

 to classifying healthy data, with nearly 50% false positives.

 A 93.5988% precision model delivered 100% accuracy, but this achievement was somewhat undermined by an unacceptably high tendency (nearly 60%) to infer false positives (predicting damage when there was none).
+This would quickly become irritating for the inspection technician, who would feel personally validated when occasionally being required to step in to overrule the network, but not in 60% of cases.

 The best results were achieved by one of the two 93.6243% precision models.
 It exhibited 100% accuracy.
 It exhibited a more modest tendency
 (around 20%) towards inferring false positives.
 Occasionally the bounding box that the model overlaid onto damage did not intersect precisely.